ckaestne/seaibib/README.md

 > Discussion of SE challenges in deep learning projects.
 Useful list of challenges, apparently grounded in interviews with engineers in 7 projects.
 The discussion remains rather abstract with little explicit grounding in the interview data.

+Rahman, Md Saidur, Emilio Rivera, Foutse Khomh, Yann-Gaël Guéhéneuc, and Bernd Lehnert. "[Machine learning software engineering in practice: An industrial case study](https://arxiv.org/abs/1906.07154)." *arXiv preprint arXiv:1906.07154* (2019).

+> Discussion of challenges observed in a concrete industrial machine learning project with SAP.
+Observations are high-level lessons learned expressed as many rules and recommendations.
+Unfortunately, there is little discussion of research methods or how the rules trace to observations in the project.

 Hermann, Jeremy, Mike Del Balso, Rene Schmidt, and Jakob Holdgaard Thomsen.
 2017. “[Meet Michelangelo: Uber’s Machine Learning Platform](https://eng.uber.com/michelangelo-machine-learning-platform/).”
 Uber Engineering Blog.
 September 5, 2017. .

 > Interesting blog post about the ML infrastructure at Uber and the challenges of building production systems.